Terms & Conditions of FINANCIAL AID offers

 If a student withdraws from school, drops below half-time, or changes enrollment status after the drop/add period, the financial aid offer may be reduced or canceled.
 Financial aid is designed to help meet living expenses while attending school, therefore the student may be required to repay all or part of any funds received prior to his/her withdrawal from school.
 In addition, refunds issued by the Controller’s Office may have to be returned to the financial aid program from which the aid was offered.
 The amount of the refund and/or repayment owed is calculated based on a formula provided by the U.S. Department of Education.
 View the details regarding Refund and Repayment for Withdrawals.

-Federal Pell Grant offers will be automatically posted to the system as "ACCEPTED".
-Pell Grant disbursement is based on the number of undergraduate credits the student is enrolled in at the time of FAU’s Pell grant “census date”.
+Federal Pell Grant offers will be automatically posted to the student’s account as "ACCEPTED".
+Pell Grant disbursement is based on the number of eligible credits the student is enrolled in as of the last day of the student’s earliest add/drop period.
 If you are enrolled less than full time, the actual disbursed amount may be a prorated portion of the accepted amount.
 Courses added after the census date (including courses added through the wait-list process) will not be eligible for Pell Grant funding.
 Pell Grant funds will NOT be disbursed for courses which are not applicable to the student’s degree.

-Effective Fall 2012, the U.S. Department Of Education has restricted the lifetime Federal Pell Grant funding a student may receive to a maximum of 12 full time offers (or part time equivalent).
+The U.S. Department of Education has restricted the lifetime Federal Pell Grant funding a student may receive to a maximum of 12 full time offers (or part time equivalent).
 Each full time offer is viewed as utilizing 50 percentage points of a lifetime eligibility limit of 600 percentage points.
-To learn more about Federal Pell Grant limits and how your remaining eligibility is calculated, please review the information at www.studentaid.ed.gov/pell-limit.
+To learn more about Federal Pell Grant limits and how your remaining eligibility is calculated, please review the information at Pell Grant Eligibility.

 |Recipients of the Florida Student Assistance Grant (FSAG) must have a minimum cumulative GPA of 2.000 and complete the minimum amount of hours for the enrollment classification for which the student was originally paid (Example, if you were paid on 11 hours, then you must earn the minimum three-quarter time enrollment of 9 credit hours) in order to be considered for offer renewal the consecutive academic year.
 Students receiving